cerbero90/laravel-enum/README.md

 $teamMemberPosts->forget();
 ```

-We can invoke cases and pass parameters to resolve dynamic keys.
+We can instantiate our cases statically and pass parameters to resolve dynamic keys.
 Such parameters replace the `{...}` placeholders in the cache keys:

 ```php
 CacheKeys::PostComments($postId)->exists();